trychlos/pwix-tabular/README.md

     Defaults to 'Delete the "%s" object'.

+- `tabular.deleteItem`

+    The object to be deleted.

+    Defaults to the row data object.

 - `tabular.dialogClasses`

     The classes to be added to the displayed dialogs, as a string.